 As a democratically-elected local representative, you have a unique and privileged position – and the potential to make a real difference to people's lives.

-As a councillor you will have many different roles to balance.
-As the local elected representative you will engage with residents and groups on a wide range of different issues and take on an important community leadership role.
-At the council you will contribute to the development of policies and strategies, including budget setting, and you may be involved in scrutinising council decisions or taking decisions on planning or licensing applications.
+You will engage with residents and groups on a wide range of issues and take on an important community leadership role.
+At the council you will contribute to the development of policies and strategies, including budget setting.

 Representing your local area

-A councillor's primary role is to represent their ward or division and the people who live in it.
+A councillor's primary role is to represent their ward and the people who live in it.
 Councillors provide a bridge between the community and the council.
-As well as being an advocate for your local residents and signposting them to the right people at the council, you will need to keep them informed about the issues that affect them.
+As well as being an advocate for your local residents, you will need to keep them informed about the issues that affect them.

 In order to understand and represent local views and priorities, you need to build strong relationships and encourage local people to make their views known and engage with you and the council.
 Good communication and engagement is central to being an effective councillor.